openstack-archive/infra-manual/doc/source/developers.rst

 ------------------

 Before submitting your change, you should test it.
-To learn how to run python based unit tests in OpenStack projects see :ref:`python_unit_tests`.
+To learn how to run python based unit tests in OpenStack projects see `Running Python Unit Tests`_

 Submitting a Change for Review
 ------------------------------